February 15th, 2018

 I responded: “Life is too short not to, because lugging around so much grief and pain shrouds and diminishes our lives in every way.”

 After passing through this foundational emotional work, my body has stayed remarkably limber, despite my never returning to a steady or deep physical yoga practice again.
-It seems my tight muscles was in part due to stuck emotions.
-Just as the physical yoga helped me release some emotional baggage in my early twenties, the emotional work has helped me stay physically fit.
+It seems my tight muscles were in part due to a backlog of unreckoned emotional pain.
+Just as physical yoga helped me release and clear the way to some of the emotional baggage in my early twenties, the emotional work has helped me remain physically supple.

 The Nourish Practice